 5. Make It Mobile-Friendly

-Glassdoor found that 90% of job seekers plan to use their phones during the job search process and that organizations that invest in a strong candidate experience improve their quality of hires by 70%.
+Glassdoor found that 90% of job seekers plan to use their phones during the job search process.
+They also found that organizations who invest in a strong candidate experience improve their quality of hires by 70%.
 In other words, you need to focus on providing a top-notch mobile experience to attract top candidates.

 To create a mobile-friendly application, consult with your engineering teams and ensure that your application website is optimized for mobile devices.
 Additionally, ask brief questions that can be answered quickly on small screens.